-Typically, you should expect to pay about $300-500 for a flat-fee MLS listing in Ohio.
+Typically, you can expect to pay about $300-500 for a flat fee MLS listing in Ohio.
 However, we've seen basic plans for as low as $260 and more comprehensive services that charge as much as $1,000.

-How much to offer a buyer's agent is up to you, but most selling agent commissions in Ohio range from 1.92%-3.31%.
+How much to offer a buyer's agent is up to you, but their commission in Ohio ranges from 1.92% to 3.31%.

 Ohio real estate laws require sellers to disclose all important information about their property, including: